microsoft/BotFramework-WebChat/SPEECH.md

 ### Using authorization token

-For simplicity, in our sample, we are using subscription key.
+This sample uses a subscription key for simplicity.
 If you need to use authorization token, you can pass a `Promise` function to the `authorizationToken` property.
-And the function could potentially be a network call to your token server.
+The function could potentially be a network call to your token server.

 ```diff
   async function fetchAuthorizationToken() {